dimazaitsev/SNCtools/NDRtoSVS/README.md

 Tools - convert PTN specification - .h-SVS

-Save the resulting file as .h, for instance add.h
+Save the resulting file as .h, for example add.h

 Correct the name of included data file within ptn_svs.c, for example to add.h (#inlude "add.h")